Become a Supporter

 Sacramento has long been a hub for immigrants, and the city is one of the state’s most diverse.
 In many ways, immigrants and people of color have shaped the Sacramento that we live in today.
 But at the same time, these communities also tend to be areas of disinvestment and ones that are often on the frontlines of gentrification.
 They’re often overlooked by not just government, but also media.

-As CapRadio’s immigration and communities of color reporter, I focus on reporting on these particular groups of people who make up much of the fabric of Sacramento and how they are affected by policy changes at the city level.
+As CapRadio’s Race and Equity reporter, I focus on reporting on racial inequity in Sacramento and the way in which policy unequally impacts historically underserved communities.
 As a child of immigrants, I feel particularly passionate about giving voice to these issues.

 I’d like to hear from you: What stories around these communities do you think we haven’t told yet?

 January 13, 2021

 Boards For Change, an organization that coordinated racial justice-themed illustrations on plywood boards in downtown Sacramento, donates $20,000 to groups that support Black youth in Sacramento.